Pediatric Eye Exams

 Optometrist’s post-graduate education make them uniquely qualified to diagnose vision problems and eye disease, as well as to prescribe prescription glasses and contacts, or in some cases, perform vision therapy.
 An optometrist can test for color vision deficiency, depth perception, visual acuity and the health of your child’s eyes.
 They diagnose eye diseases and problems such as conjunctivitis (pink eye), strabismus (crossed eyes), amblyopia (lazy eye), double vision, and provide pre-op and post-op surgical care.

-Dr. Draper is an InfantSEE provider, InfantSEE offers free comprehensive eye exams to children ages 6-12 months.
+Dr. Draper is an InfantSEE provider that has received specialized training in pediatric optometry.
+InfantSEE offers free comprehensive eye exams to children ages 6-12 months.
 Children are more responsive to treatment with early detection of eye diseases and vision problems.

 How do Optometrists check your child’s vision if they are too young to talk?